lobodol/drone-flight-controller/README.md

 # Quadcopter PID implementation
 ## 1. Introduction

-The goal of this project is to realize automation routine of an X quadricopter based on an Arduino Uno and the MPU-6050 sensor.
+This Arduino sketch provides a flight controller for an X quadcopter based on an Arduino Uno board and the MPU6050 sensor.

-Basicaly, this automation routine is an implementation of a digital PID.
+Basically, this automation routine is an implementation of a digital PID.
 The method used to calculate PID coefficients is Ziegler Nichols method.

-This project uses I2Cdev library that can be found here : https://github.com/jrowberg/i2cdevlib

-Currently in beta version.
+Currently under development.

 ## 2. Requirements
 Arduino libraries:
 * Wire
-* I2C
-* Servo
-* SimpleTimer
-* MPU6050_6Axis_MotionApps20

 ## 3. Pin connection:
 ```